 Let’s now look at the sole reason why Christians have traditionally believed that Sheol is a state of conscious existence where bad people suffer constant fiery torment hoping for a mere drop of water for relief and Old Testament saints were comforted at father Abraham’s side.
 I’m, of course, referring to Jesus’ story about the rich man and Lazarus: LUKE 16:19-31 “There was a rich man who was dressed in purple and fine linen and lived in luxury every day.
 20 At his gate was laid a beggar named Lazarus,...read more

 In this chapter we will examine New Testament references to Sheol (Hades) other than Jesus’ Parable of The Rich Man and Lazarus, which we addressed in the previous chapter.
-We’ll look at direct references to Hades – whether by name or otherwise – and also every passage that people cite to argue Sheol is a state of conscious existence for human souls.
-We’ll address the passages as they appear in the New Testament, starting with… Jesus’ Transfiguration and the Appearance of Moses & Elijah The...read more
+We’ll look at direct and indirect references to Hades and also every passage that people cite to argue Sheol is a state of conscious existence for human souls.
+Let’s start with… Jesus’ Transfiguration and the Appearance of Moses & Elijah The transfiguration refers to the time when Jesus took Peter, James and John...read more

 In this chapter we will look at the believer’s intermediate state between death and resurrection.
 Let’s consider the two views: 1.
 The traditional view is that the disembodied souls of believers go straight to heaven when they die, awaiting their bodily resurrection.
 2. Another view is that, like Old Testament saints, the souls of spiritually regenerated believers go to Sheol at the point of physical decease to “sleep” in death until their resurrection.
 The latter position is embraced to by many who adhere...read more